Natural SUSY with a bino- or wino-like LSP: Acknowledgments

 \section{Acknowledgments}

-We thank A. Mustafayev for checking several calculations.
+We thank A. Mustafayev for checking several calculations and for pointing out an error in the first version of the text.
 This work was supported in part by the US Department of Energy, Office of High Energy Physics.
 HB would like to thank the William I. Fine Institute for Theoretical Physics (FTPI) at the University of Minnesota for hospitality while this work was completed.